 Plan ahead and save.
 If you prepay for ten lessons at the standard rate, the eleventh lesson is free.
 You can save even more by purchasing one of our standard training packages.Adjunct Flight Instructors

 Our Chief Flight Instructor's schedule fills up fast.
 To spread the instructional load, AvSport selects and trains qualified adjunct instructors, who work as independent contractors, and set their own schedules.
 Our adjunct flight instructors have agreed to honor the per-lesson flat rate pricing structure established by our Chief Flight Instructor.
 You pay AvSport directly for both flight lessons and aircraft rental time, and AvSport pays the adjunct flight instructor.
-Check with the adjunct instructor about his or her schedule before reserving the aircraft online.Standard Training Packages:
+Check with the adjunct instructor about his or her schedule before reserving the aircraft online.Aircraft Rental

 - A Taste of Freedomtm Discovery Flight